- Home

 Communications Division

 The Communications Division of the Seabrook Police Department is responsible for answering 911 calls and non-emergency phone calls from the public.
-The communications division is the central communications "hub" for which information flows in and out to emergency responders and to citizens.
-The Seabrook Police Department Communications Office dispatches for the Seabrook Police Department, Seabrook Emergency Medical Services, and for Seabrook Volunteer Fire Department through the Harris County Digital Radio System.
+The communications division is the central communications "hub" for which information flows in and out to emergency responders and citizens.
+The Seabrook Police Department Communications Office dispatches for the Seabrook Police Department, Seabrook Emergency Medical Services, and Seabrook Volunteer Fire Department through the Harris County Digital Radio System.

 The Communications Division is staffed by eight qualified and trained dispatchers who work 12-hour shifts.
 Each shift is staffed by 2 dispatchers who work in tandem to provide effective, efficient, and professional service when dispatching emergency personnel.